Blacksuan19/structx/docs/examples.md

         }
       ],
       "default": null,
-      "description": "A list of additional timestamps related to the incident, each with its significance.", "title": "Additional Timestamps"
+      "description": "An array of objects containing additional timestamps and their significance.", "title": "Additional Timestamps"
     }
   },
-  "title": "IncidentTimestamps",
+  "title": "IncidentTimestamp",
   "type": "object"
 }
 ```